 In addition to the above criteria, ARPA-E may consider the following program policy factors in determining which Concept Papers to encourage to submit a Full Application and which Full Applications to select for award negotiations:

 - I. ARPA-E Portfolio Balance.
 Project balances ARPA-E portfolio in one or more of the following areas: - a.
-Diversity of technical personnel in the proposed Project Team Scientific and technical disciplines represented in the proposed Project Team; - b.
-Technological diversity;
+Diversity of technical personnel in the proposed Project Team; - b.
+Technological diversity; - c.
+Organizational diversity;